Young temperament

 In music theory, Young temperament is one of the circulating temperaments described by Thomas Young in a letter dated 9 July 1799, to the Royal Society of London.
 The letter was read at the Society's meeting of 16 January 1800, and included in its Philosophical Transactions for that year.
 (Note: Young's material on temperaments appears in (Young 1800).
 The paper was reprinted in Nicholson's Journal in 1802 (Young (1802)), along with a list of errata (Young (1802)), and a corrected version appeared in volume II of a collection of Young's works published in 1807 (Young (1807)).
 The original paper had contained an error in the placement of the first temperament's E♭ on a monochord (Barbour (2004)).)

 The temperaments are referred to individually as Young's first temperament and Young's second temperament, more briefly as Young's No. 1 and Young's No. 2, or with some other variations of these expressions.

 Young argued that there were good reasons for choosing a temperament to make "the harmony most perfect in those keys which are the most frequently used", and presented his first temperament as a way of achieving this.
 He gave his second temperament as a method of "very simply" producing "nearly the same effect".
+However, Young did not include practical tuning instructions, and his proposals did not enter common tuning literature.